Installation

 helm repo add stackable-stable https://repo.stackable.tech/repository/helm-stable/

-Helm will deploy the Operators in a Kubernetes Deployment and apply the CRDs for the Airflow cluster (as well as the CRDs for the required operators).
-You are now ready to deploy Apache Airflow in Kubernetes.
+Helm deploys the operators in a Kubernetes Deployment and apply the CRDs for the Airflow cluster (as well as the CRDs for the required operators).

 What’s next